Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Bromley and are not the council.
 About us

-The Bromley Economic Partnership meeting scheduled for 11 June 2024 was set to cover updates on economic development services, partner activities, and a deep dive into inward investment.
-The meeting's agenda also included a review of the partnership's terms of reference and future meeting dates.
+The Bromley Economic Partnership meeting was scheduled to cover updates on economic development services, partner activities, and a deep dive into inward investment strategies.
+Discussions were also planned regarding the review of the Partnership's terms of reference and the economic outlook for Bromley.

 Economic Development Service Update